 The Walrus and The Carpenter

-You will find The Walrus and The Carpenter in Monument London within a short stroll of Lower Thames St, London Bridge and Great Tower Street - however you won't find another like it.
+You’ll find The Walrus and The Carpenter in Monument, London.
+Only a short stroll from Lower Thames St, London Bridge, Great Tower Street and Old Billingsgate Market.

-The Walrus and The Carpenter is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.
+The Walrus and The Carpenter is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.